GModal/AUCOP/README.md

 AUCOP is...
 An Unfortunate Collection Of Plugins

 It's a collection of OpenSource audio plugins, which are (at inception) based on Pure Data and the Camomile plugin API (which itself uses libpd).
+All the plugins are based on "Vanilla" Pd, which is a prerequisite of Camomile.